bmlt-enabled/fetch-jft/fetch-jft-plugin/readme.txt

 This section describes how to install the plugin and get it working.

 1. Download and install the plugin from WordPress dashboard.
-You can also upload the entire JFT Fetcher Plugin folder to the /wp-content/plugins/ directory
+You can also upload the entire Fetch JFT Plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
 3. Add [jft] shortcode to your Wordpress page or post.

 == Changelog ==

+= 1.0.2 =

+* changed name

 = 1.0.1 =